UCSD hosts Askew and Long Beach State

 San Diego; Thursday, 10 p.m.
 EST

-BOTTOM LINE: Long Beach State takes on UCSD after Devin Askew scored 25 points in Long Beach State’s 70-60 loss to the UC Irvine Anteaters.
+BOTTOM LINE: Long Beach State visits UCSD after Devin Askew scored 25 points in Long Beach State’s 70-60 loss to the UC Irvine Anteaters.

-The Tritons are 12-2 in home games.
-UCSD ranks second in the Big West with 16.0 assists per game led by Aniwaniwa Tait-Jones averaging 3.5.
+The Tritons have gone 12-2 at home.
+UCSD is ninth in the Big West with 7.5 offensive rebounds per game led by Nordin Kapic averaging 1.4.

-The Beach are 3-15 against Big West opponents.
-Long Beach State allows 74.0 points to opponents and has been outscored by 6.7 points per game.
+The Beach have gone 3-15 against Big West opponents.
+Long Beach State is 4-13 in games decided by 10 points or more.

-TOP PERFORMERS: Tait-Jones is averaging 19.8 points, 5.3 rebounds and 3.5 assists for the Tritons.
-Tyler McGhie is averaging 15.8 points over the last 10 games.
+TOP PERFORMERS: Aniwaniwa Tait-Jones is shooting 59.1% and averaging 19.8 points for the Tritons.
+Tyler McGhie is averaging 3.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Tritons: 10-0, averaging 82.8 points, 29.2 rebounds, 17.6 assists, 9.5 steals and 2.7 blocks per game while shooting 49.1% from the field.
 Their opponents have averaged 60.6 points per game.